Evthron/blog/evthronblog/content/tweet/blog-layout-modification/index.en.md

 ***
 The code was very cryptic... how did I finished this thing?
 Maybe I rearranged the code from the original template?

+It's quite limiting to using this template.
+The way how the CSS files organised is very confusing.